vkbo/novelWriter/docs/source/project_export.rst

 File Selection
 ==============

-Which documents and notes are selected for export can be controlled from the options on the left side of the dialog window.
-The switch for :guilabel:`Include novel files` will enable or disable inclusion of novel documents, and the switch for :guilabel:`Include note files` will do the same for project notes.
-This allows for exporting just the novel, just your notes, or both, as you wish.

-In addition, you can select to export the synopsis comments, regular comments, keywords, and even exclude the body text itself.
+Which documents and notes are selected for the build can be controlled from the options on the left side of the dialog window.
+In addition, you can select to include the synopsis comments, regular comments, keywords, and even exclude the body text itself if you just want an outline.

 .. tip::
    If you for instance want to export a document with an outline of the novel, you can enable